How to Change LLC Ownership: Everything You Need to Know

 When the buyout agreement has been executed, the certificate of organization must be updated to show the changes in ownership.
 The member who has sold his or her shares must relinquish membership certificates.
 New certificates will be issued to the new member if the valuation has changed.
 If a new member has not been added, shares can be distributed among remaining members or held by the LLC.

 If you need help with changing the ownership structure of your LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.